pennacchi/airflow_dbt/readme.md

 - Create stage/erp_new_system sources.yml ✅
 - Create script stg_ for each source ✅
 - Adjust freight value on fact_orders (it is using the entire freight value for each order_detail) ✅
-- Criar tabela de vendas e CRUD ✅
+- Create sales table and CRUD ✅
-- Criar tabela de detalhes da venda e CRUD ✅
+- Create sales details table and CRUD ✅
-- Criar tabela de produtos e CRUD ✅
+- Create products table and CRUD ✅
-- Criar tabela de vendedores e CRUD ✅
+- Create sellers table and CRUD ✅
-- Criar dim_customer ✅
+- Create dim_customer ✅
-- Criar dim_shipper ✅
+- Create dim_shipper ✅